dkfans/keeperfx/trunk/keeperfx/docs/keeperfx_readme.txt

 Changelog:

+Version: 0.38
+  Fixed duplicates level when using Multiply special Created some 64-bit math, similarly to original code Rewritten more of pathfinding

 Version: 0.37c
   Fixed dungeon heart blinking if under mouse
   It is now easier to target a creature for pick up